Debt has consequences, some of which will surprise the average American.

 Credit card companies write off millions each year in uncollectible debt.
 The cost is passed on to consumers through higher interest rates and fees.

 Offer to pay a portion of the debt.
 Ask the company to forgive the rest and cancel the lawsuit.
 Also, ask to be held blameless to keep your credit score free of harm.
 If the company agrees to drop the suit, get a written notification.
-You don’t want the company to claim your “settlement” was a “payment” and then have it sue again.
+You don’t want the company to claim your “settlement” was a “payment” and then have it sue you again.

 Also, carefully examine the debt.
 If it’s inflated with penalties and late fees, those can be negotiated away.
 Review your contract to determine what fees can be legitimately added for past-due payments.
 If the debt seems littered with baseless fees, speak up!
 There’s an old saying that may apply: You have as much power as you want to take.